junxit/us-congress-bills-116/bill.md

 > ## § 12.
 Institutional review boards; ethics guidance program
 >
-> Research on nonidentified newborn dried blood spots shall be considered secondary research (as that term is defined in part 4 of section 46.104 of title 45, Code of Federal Regulations) with nonidentified biospecimens for purposes of federally funded research conducted pursuant to the Public Health Service Act (42 U.S.C.
+> Research on nonidentified newborn dried blood spots shall be considered secondary research (as that term is defined in section 46.104(d)(4) of title 45, Code of Federal Regulations (or successor regulations)) with nonidentified biospecimens for purposes of federally funded research conducted pursuant to the Public Health Service Act (42 U.S.C.
 200 et seq.).

 ## § 9.
 NAM report on the modernization of newborn screening